October 6 University: Postgraduate studies

 An academic cooperation agreement was signed between many government universities and October 6 University (O6U).
 It was endorsed by the supreme council of national and private universities on June 4, 2011, by which O6U is allowed to offer postgraduate programs in collaboration with Theses Universities and degrees will be granted by them.

 October 6 University Hospital

 The hospital is built on a surface area of 45,000 square meters.
 It has a capacity of 360 beds, 20% out of them offer free-of-charge service for education purposes.

+Most of the hospital's capacity is made for its dental students, It serves the public community with totally free services done by their dental students and under the supervision of its facilities.

 Institutes

 The university has many institutes of higher education under the name Culture & Science City.

 The Culture and Science City has two campuses: the first is in 6 October City and the second is in Sheraton and distributed per the following locations: